ROUND DANCING — CHOREOGRAPHED BALLROOM

 1a,2,3a,4;

-In closed, line, step forward turning left face.
-On the "a" count, step side, continuing to turn to face reverse.
-On "2," cross lead in front of trail (woman simply closes).
-In second half: bk trn/sd, cl (woman xif); End facing line again.
+In CP LOD step forward turning left face.
+On the "a" count, step side & bk, continuing to turn to face reverse.
+On "2" cross lead in front of trail (woman simply closes).
+In second half: bk trn/sd, cl (woman XIF); End facing line again.
 Notice that left turns rotate only a half, and the reverse turn rotates full.
+Rev trns are like Vienn trns in WZ.
+In Help by Hagiwara we are in BFLY wall for stationary walks; traveling locks to LOD; traveling locks picking up; reverse turn 2X; underturned to CP wall;

 Lazy Samba Turns